tburrows13/factorio-2.0-mod-porting-guide/README.md

 ```
 These warnings tell you which prototype properties aren't being loaded.
 This may point to further things you need to change, or just tell you about things that are no longer necessary and you can safely delete (e.g. `icon_mipmaps` is no longer needed anywhere).

+## 8. 2.0 polish
+Now that your mod is fully functional, read https://github.com/tburrows13/factorio-2.0-mod-porting-guide/blob/master/utilising-2.0-features.md for ways to make your mod fit better into 2.0/Space Age.

 # When you reach an error
 If you reach errors in prototype-stage lua execution, it is probably because something has changed or been removed in __base__/__core__.